NSHipster/articles/2012-10-08-at-compiler-directives.md

 Shorter compile times,
-less chance of cyclical references; you should definitely get in the habit of doing this if you aren't already.
+less chance of cyclical references; you should get in the habit of doing this if you aren't already.

 ### Instance Variable Visibility

 It's a matter of general convention that classes provide state and mutating interfaces through properties and methods, rather than directly exposing ivars.

-Although ARC makes working with ivars much safer by taking care of memory management, the aforementioned automatic property synthesis removes the one place where ivars would otherwise be declared.
+Nonetheless,

-Nonetheless, in cases where ivars _are_ directly manipulated, there are the following visibility directives:
+in cases where ivars _are_ directly manipulated, there are the following visibility directives:

+- `@public`:
-- `@public`: instance variable can be read and written to directly, using the notation `person->age = 32"`
+  Instance variable can be read and written to directly, using the notation `person->age = 32"`
+- `@package`:
-- `@package`: instance variable is public, except outside of the framework in which it is specified (64-bit architectures only)
+  Instance variable is public, except outside of the framework in which it is specified (64-bit architectures only)
+- `@protected`:
-- `@protected`: instance variable is only accessible to its class and derived classes
+  Instance variable is only accessible to its class and derived classes
+- `@private`:
-- `@private`: instance variable is only accessible to its class
+  Instance variable is only accessible to its class

 ```objc
 @interface Person : NSObject {